AidanFarhi/travlr/README.md

 - How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?

-JSON, which stands for JavaScript Object Notation, is a data serialization format commonly used to transfer data between services on the web.
+JSON, which stands for JavaScript Object Notation, is a data serialization format commonly used to transfer data between servers on the web.
 It is based on the way objects are structured in JavaScript.
 JavaScript is a programming language that runs in most browsers as well as on back-end servers via Node.js.
 The backend portion of the application was built with JavaScript.